EvangelosStefanos/TinyLLaVA-Video/README.md

 ### 2. Train

+You can refer to [TinyLLaVA_Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory) to modify components such as "llm," "vision_tower," and "train_recipe."

 Here's an example for training a LMM using Phi-2.

 - Replace data paths with yours in `scripts/train/train_phi.sh`